-This information describes what hospice care is and how it may help you and your caregivers.
+This information describes what hospice care is and how it can help you and your caregiver(s).

 What is hospice care?

 Hospice is a type of care for people near the end of their life.